SSTI-Self-Healing/avrx-gcc/test/README.txt

 AvrX for avr-gcc, version 2.6 test cases

-Dec-9-2025, Wei-Min Shen
+## Dec-9-2025, Wei-Min Shen
-	to run the tests, cd test, make, and "simavr -m atmega1281 BasicTest1.elf" Have fun!!!
+	to run the tests, cd test, make, and then there are two ways to run the rests:
+	1. type "make run1", or "make runX" where X={1,2,3,4}, which calls "sumulavr"
+	2. type "simavr -m atmega1281 BasicTestX.elf" where X={1,2,3,4}
+	There is no need to have any hardware.
+Have fun!!!

-18-Sept-2005
+## 18-Sept-2005

 	1. New makefile for GCC, uses dwarf-2 debug format which works well with the new Astudio 4.11 or greater.